boycao/FootPrintTest/README.md

 Change the file name on line 74 to FootPrint.txt

-Click on the FootPrint icon and the pre-processing time will print to a file in the same directory called FootPrint.txt.
+Click on the FootPrint icon and the pre-processing time will print to a file in your current directory called FootPrint.txt.
 Repeat several times as you conduct more trials.
 The results will be appended to FootPrint.txt.

 ### To test Chronon: